 All told, the Pro is the ultimate iPad.
 The inclusion of a USB-C port, a 12-megapixel main camera, with the 7-megapixel TrueDepth camera on the front for FaceID, and four speakers are icing on the cake.
 But it’s not for everyone.
 The Pro’s far and away the most expensive iPad at a base price of $800.
 Apple’s redesign has made it much easier to handle, but the 12.9-inch version is also still pretty unwieldy.

 While Apple’s clearly angling for enterprise and corporate users who might otherwise be swayed by a PC equivalent, such as Microsoft’s Surface Pro line, these tablets will also appeal to anyone seeking the best and willing to pay a premium for it.
 Read our full iPad Pro review.

 The missing link

 There is, as we said in the beginning, no perfect iPad.
-The iPad lacks the Pro’s audio and top-of-the-line processor; the iPad Mini 4 is the only compact choice, but we don’t really recommend it because of the dated hardware; and the 12.9-inch iPad Pro is a bit on the large side.
+The iPad lacks the Pro’s audio and top-of-the-line processor.
+The iPad Mini 5 is the only compact choice.
+The 12.9-inch iPad Pro is a bit on the large side.
 However, there are advantages to each iPad, too.
 Want a cheap, relatively uncompromising iPad?
 The standard 9.7-inch iPad should do just fine.
 Want a premium tablet you can fit in your briefcase?
 Opt for the 11-inch iPad Pro.